 This base lemonade recipe is delicious and versatile!
 Here are a few ideas on how to put your own spin on the recipe:

-- Fruit Purees– raspberry, strawberry, and peach would be delicious
+- Fruit Purees– raspberry, strawberry, peach, or mango puree are delicious

 - Herbs – add fresh mint leaves, lavender, or even rosemary to the final mixture

-- Iced Tea – mix equal parts lemonade and unsweetened Iced Tea for an Arnold Palmer
+- Arnold Palmer – mix equal parts lemonade and unsweetened Iced Tea

 Make-Ahead and Storage

-- Freezing: Freeze the simple syrup and lemon juice separately, or mix them together before freezing as a substitute for store-bought lemonade concentrate.
+- Freezing: Freeze the simple syrup and lemon juice separately, or mix them together to make a homemade lemon juice concentrate.
+Thaw overnight in the refrigerator and add cold water to taste.

 Homemade Lemonade Recipe